Six years ago, Teagan Widmer sat her parents, Pastor Kris and Debbie Widmer, down and came out to them as transgender by reading a 10-page letter.

 The couple also participated in a recent video series Outspoken, produced/directed by Daneen Aker, which explores life from the perspective of LGBTQ people and their families within the Seventh-Day Adventist church.

 Of course, these numbers shouldn't come as a surprise.
-Currently, in the United States, nine trans women have been killed in 2017, equalling one-third of the amount of trans women killed in all of 2016, most of them women of color.
+Currently, in the United States, nine trans women have been killed in 2017, equalling one-third of the amount of trans women killed in all of 2016, most of them women of colour.

 For now, the Widmers will continue to fight for acceptance in their own household and in their church.

-"We would like the church to continue to grow and change in this regard and to become the community of Chris where love is more important than law and people are more important than policy," Pastor Kris said in the moving video.
+"We would like the church to continue to grow and change in this regard and to become the community of Christ where love is more important than law and people are more important than policy," Pastor Kris said in the moving video.